dotnet/docs-aspire/docs/app-host/eventing.md

 :::code language="Plaintext" source="snippets/AspireApp/AspireApp.ResourceAppHost/Console.txt" highlight="8,10,12":::

+> [!NOTE]
-> NOTE: Some events are blocking.
-For example when the `BeforeResourceStartEvent` is published, the startup of the resource will be blocked until all subscriptions for that event on a given resource have completed executing.
-Whether an event is blocking or not depends on how it is published (see following section).
+> Some events are blocking.
+For example, when the `BeforeResourceStartEvent` is published, the startup of the resource will be blocked until all subscriptions for that event on a given resource have completed executing.
+Whether an event is blocking or not depends on how it is published (see the following section).

 ## Publish events